About the New Opportunities Waiver

 How to Apply

-Individuals who are interested in being added to the RFSR for the NOW should contact their local District/Authority.
 The application process does not begin until a waiver slot becomes available.
-At that time, medical and financial determinations will be completed simultaneously to verify that the person has a developmental disability and meets the financial and medical/psychological requirements for an Intermediate Care Facility for the Developmentally Disabled (ICF/DD).
+At that time, medical and financial determinations will be completed simultaneously to verify that the person has a developmental disability and meets the financial and medical/psychological requirements for an Intermediate Care Facility for the Intellectually Disable (ICF/ID).

 Get more information on how OCDD is working to ensure services in the NOW waiver are available to meet support needs of people receiving services, click here.